4Ax-Technologies/pose_detector1/Program Architecture overview.md

 ###    2. Interfacing Layer:
 * Python serves as a robust choice for the interfacing layer due to its flexibility, ease of integration with machine learning libraries, and its support within Unreal Engine.
-* Python scripts will be used to process the output from the pose estimation model and extract relevant information such as joint positions, angles, and gestures.
+* Python scripts are used to process the output from the pose estimation model and extract relevant information such as joint positions, angles, and gestures.

 ###    3. Communication Bridge:
-* Establish a communication bridge between the Python scripts and Unreal Engine, using methods such as inter-process communication (IPC), sockets, or dedicated plugins.
+* Establishes a communication bridge between the Python scripts and Unreal Engine, using methods such as inter-process communication (IPC), sockets and dedicated plugins.
-* Leverage plugins like UnrealCV or Python.NET, which enable communication between Python and Unreal Engine.
+* Plugins used include UnrealCV and Python.NET.

 ###    4. Physics Control in Unreal Engine:
 * Unreal Engine's Blueprint visual scripting system or its native C++ API could be used to set up and control physics interactions based